 1 Company information

 LKP Securities Limited (“the Company') is domiciled and incorporated in India and its shares are publicly traded on the Bombay Stock Exchange (BSE) in India.
 The Company's registered office is located at 203, Embassy Centre, Nariman Point, Mumbai 400021, Maharashtra, India.
-The Company is engaged in the business of stock, currency and commodity broking, providing margin trading facility, depository services and distribution of mutual funds, to its clients; and earns brokerage, fees, commission and interest income thereon.
+The Company is engaged in the business of equity, currency and commodity broking, providing margin trading facility and depository services and distribution of mutual funds, to its clients; and earns brokerage, fees, commission and interest income thereon.

-These financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the ‘Ind AS') as notified by Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 (‘the Act') read with the Companies (Indian Accounting Standards) Rules, 2015 as amended and other relevant provisions of the Act.
+The financial statements have been prepared in accordance with the Indian Accounting Standards (hereinafter referred to as the ‘Ind AS') as notified by Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 (‘the Act') read with the Companies (Indian Accounting Standards) Rules, 2015 as amended and other relevant provisions of the Act and guidelines issued by Securities and Exchange Board of India (SEBI)

-These financial statements have been prepared and presented under the historical cost convention, on the accrual basis of accounting except for certain financial assets and liabilities defined benefit plan liabilities and share based payments that are measured at fair values at the end of each reporting period, as stated in the accounting policies stated out below.
+The financial statements have been prepared and presented under the historical cost convention, on the accrual basis of accounting except for certain financial assets and liabilities, defined benefit plan liabilities and share based payments that are measured at fair values at the end of each reporting period, as stated in the accounting policies stated below.

 The financial statements have been prepared on a going concern basis.
 The Company presents its Balance Sheet, the Statement of Changes in Equity, the Statement of Profit and Loss and disclosures are presented in the format prescribed under Division III of Schedule III of the Companies Act, as amended from time to time that are required to comply with Ind AS.
 The Statement of Cash Flows has been presented as per the requirements of Ind AS 7 Statement of Cash Flows.